Edited/Updated: September 2015

 Knowledge about the short-term and long-term benefits of ‘delayed cord clamping’ is finally making it into practice.
 Midwives and in some cases obstetricians are realising the importance of allowing the placenta to finish circulating blood before intervening.
 I personally don’t like the term ‘delayed cord clamping’ and prefer the term ‘premature cord clamping’ to describe the alternative practice.
-However, whatever you choose to call it, the good news is that babies are benefitting from the practice.
+However, whatever you choose to call it, babies are benefitting from the practice.
 The main physiological benefits are summed up in a Cochrane review that concluded there were:

 “…some potentially important advantages of delayed cord clamping in healthy term infants, such as higher birthweight, early haemoglobin concentration, and increased iron reserves up to six months after birth.”